-Table 4 - Regula Table 4 - Regulations Section or Paragraph Power conferred on Form Appropriateness of delegated power Procedure Reason for procedure to make further or different provisions about the contents of a notice designating a non-disposal area.
-This power will allow the Welsh Ministers to accommodate future circumstances and policy changes. because the regulation making power could affect the amount of tax chargeable and create additional administrative burdens on taxpayers.
-Section 55(7) The Welsh Ministers Regulations Duties of operator in relation to non-disposal area - The Welsh Ministers require this power to amend this section to make further or different provisions about circumstances in which an operator's duty under section 55(1) to ensure that material is dealt with in accordance with the designation notice does not apply (or ceases to apply).
-This power will allow the Welsh Ministers to accommodate future circumstances and policy changes.
+Table 4 - Reg ulations Section or Paragraph Power conferred on Form Appropriateness of delegated power Procedure Reason for procedure notice designating a non-disposal area.
+This will allow the Welsh Ministers to accommodate future circumstances and policy changes. additional administrative burdens on taxpayers.
+Section 55(7) The Welsh Ministers Regulations Duties of operator in relation to non-disposal area - The Welsh Ministers require this power to amend this section to make further or different provisions about circumstances in which an operator's duty under section 55(1) to ensure that material is dealt with in accordance with the designation notice does not apply.
+This will allow the Welsh Ministers to accommodate future circumstances and policy changes.
 Affirmative The affirmative procedure is prescribed because the regulation making power could affect the amount of tax chargeable and create additional administrative burdens on taxpayers.
-Section 59(5) The Welsh Regulations Disclosure of information to WRA - This power is required to enable the Negative The negative procedure is prescribed as
+Section 59(5) The Welsh Ministers Regulations Disclosure of information to WRA - This power is required to enable the Welsh Ministers to add, modify or remove persons or descriptions of persons from the list of those who may disclose Affirmative The affirmative procedure is prescribed as regulations may affect a persons rights in relation to the disclosure of